dllussier/academic-kickstart/content/post/quitting-bjj/index.md

 ---
-title: Why people quit BJJ and tips to not
+title: Why people quit BJJ and what we can do to not | Do blue belts really quit the MOST?
-summary: Investigating then neurocorrelates of pain in the aging brain
+summary: There is a stereotype that BJJ blue belts quit.
+But is it true that they have a higher attrition rate than other belt levels in jiu jitsu?
+Why do people quit training and what can we do to not be one of those statistics?
 tags:
 - BJJ
 - lifestyle